Join the Crimson Crew!

 All applicants must register for a Crimson Crew recruitment prior to attending.
 Recruitments take place throughout the semester to proactively address hiring needs.
 Attending a recruitment is the first step in the hiring process, however, it does not guarantee a position.
 The hiring timeline from the recruitment is dependent upon hiring needs at the time.
 To view upcoming recruitments - register here!

 Climbing Wall Specialists are responsible for the supervision of the Summit climbing facility.
 Climbing Wall Specialists must exhibit excellent customer service and provide a safe inclusive environment for all climbers.
 Climbing Wall Specialist duties include but are not limited to maintaining a clean workplace, supervision of the summit, teaching skill clinics, and other duties as assigned.

 Facility Managers coordinate and supervise all operational functions, programs, and personnel of the Eccles Student Life Center.
-They understand all the duties of the student staff positions and the mission of Campus Recreation Services.
-They understand all facility operations including partner/tenant users.
+They understand and support all the duties of the student staff positions and the mission of Campus Recreation Services.
+They understand and support all facility operations, including tenant users.

 Gear Central is the equipment checkout desk at the Eccles Student Life Center.
-Excellent customer service from front line staff help to enhance the experience for Campus Recreation Services guests.
+Excellent guest service from front line staff helps to enhance the experience for Campus Recreation Services guests.
 Gear Central Attendants’ responsibilities include equipment rental, locker management, member uniforms, merchandise sales, and laundry operations.